aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/010-baselining/_index.en.md

 weight = 10
 +++

-Before we start down injecting faults into our system we should consider the following thought experiment:
+Before we start injecting faults into our system we should consider the following thought experiment:

 _"If a tree falls in a forest and no one is around to hear it, does it make a sound?"_